Namaskar-1F64F/ggpvault-audit/report.md

 **Recommendation:**
 Add input validation to the `setGGPCap` and `setTargetAPR` functions to ensure that the inputs are within the expected range.

+**Resolutio:**
+The SeaFi team has acknowledged the finding and will be careful with the setting of these values, aiming to add this feature in the future version of the contract.

 ## Informational

 1 finding